 Previously HFS Principal Planning Advisor and Director of Planning before becoming Chief Executive, Nicola’s experience also includes working with Scottish Futures Trust as well as with a number of member companies.

 A graduate of Heriot-Watt University, Nicola became a Chartered Member of the Royal Town Planning Institute in 1998 and is an active member of Women in Property.
-She also currently sits on the Scottish Government’s Financial Innovation Advisory and Joint Housing Policy & Delivery Groups, the CITB Scotland Committee, NHBC Scottish committee and the Consumer Code for Home Builders' Board.
+She also currently sits on the Scottish Government’s Joint Housing Policy & Delivery Group, the CITB Scotland Nation Council, NHBC Scottish committee and the Consumer Code for Home Builders' Board.